History of immigration to Canada: Quebec

 After Samuel de Champlain's founding of Quebec City in 1608, it became the capital of New France.
 While the coastal communities were based upon the cod fishery, the economy of the interior revolved around beaver fur, which was popular in Europe.
 French voyageurs would travel into the hinterlands and trade with the natives.
-The voyageurs ranged throughout what is today Quebec, Ontario, and Manitoba trading guns, gunpowder, textiles, and other European manufacturing goods with the natives for furs.
+The voyageurs ranged throughout what is now Quebec, Ontario, and Manitoba and traded guns, gunpowder, textiles, and other European manufacturing goods with the natives for furs.
 The fur trade encouraged only a small population, however, as minimal labour was required.
-Encouraging settlement was always difficult, and while some immigration did occur, by 1760 New France had a population of only some 70,000.
+Encouraging settlement was always difficult, and some immigration occurred, but by 1760, New France had a population of only some 70,000.

 New France had other problems besides low immigration.
-The French government had little interest or ability in supporting its colony and it was mostly left to its own devices.
-The economy was primitive and much of the population was involved in little more than subsistence agriculture.
+The French government had little interest or ability in supporting its colony, which was mostly left to its own devices.
+The economy was primitive, and much of the population was involved in little more than subsistence agriculture.
 The colonists also engaged in a long-running series of wars with the Iroquois.

 Ontario

 Étienne Brûlé explored Ontario from 1610 to 1612.
-In 1615, Samuel de Champlain visited Lake Huron, after which French missionaries established outposts in the region.
+In 1615, Samuel de Champlain visited Lake Huron, and French missionaries then established outposts in the region.